17 Spectacular places to visit in Malaga (beyond beaches)

 9. Casa Natal Picasso

 Just a short five-minute walk from the Picasso museum is Casa Natal de Picasso.
 This house on San Agustin street was once the birthplace house of the famous artist.
 Picasso spent his first years of childhood here.
 He went to a nursery school on this street.
-He moved away with his family from Malaga when he was only ten years old.
+He moved away with his family from the city when he was only ten years old.

 Picasso’s birthplace house is one of the best places to visit in Malaga if you love this brilliant artist.
 Malaga’s famous native son was a co-founder of the Cubist movement.